ridersw/Machine-Learning-using-Python/README.md

 ### CarClassificationPickleDump.py

 -Similar to CarClassification but using the existing pickle created by CarClassification.py and not implementing and runnning the model again.

+## ML- SVM

+### Dataset Used- Breast Cancer from sklearn datasets

+### SVM_Cancer

+-The clustering is done via vanilla svm algorithm -Accuracy is around 74%

+### SVM_Cancer_Optimize

+- Clustering is done via adding additional parameters to the SVM, kernel.
+- Kernel is basically a process of adding additional dimension